rednafi/digressions/_posts/python/2020-04-21-python-concurrent-futures.md

 ... main => 67.65174865722656 ms
 ```

 The above examples verifies whether a number in a list is prime or not.
-We ran the function on 1000 numbers to determine if they were prime or not.
+We ran the function on 1000 numbers to determine if they're prime or not.
 The sequential version took roughly 67ms to do that.
 However, look below where the threaded version of the same code takes more than double the time (140ms) to so the same task.

 ```python